dierk-bentpiening/MailMaster/README.md

 MailMaster generates a Log File for every new day with the Date in the File name.
 It is located inside of the Runtime Directory.
 All Messages and Events get logged to the Log File.
+## Miss a Feature ?
+You miss a feature, then open an Issue on GitHub and i will give my best to implement it fastly, same for bugs ;-)

 ## Technical
-MailMaster is Developed in C# .NET Core.
+MailMaster is Developed in C# .NET Core 6.0.
 It runs under every Plattform supported by the .NET Runtime.

-MailMaster does not use any Thirdparty Depencies only Plain Vanilla .NET.
+MailMaster does not use any Thirdparty Depencies only Plain Vanilla .NET it should be support every plattform where an .NET oder MONO Environment is available.